 Most businesses are not aware of the importance of churn analysis.
 Customers might leave your business due to one problem or the other.
 Evaluating the cause of the loss of customers in your business is one of any company’s biggest tasks on hand.

-Firstly, customer churn refers to the rate at which a business loses its buyers after a period.
+Firstly, churn refers to the rate at which a business loses its buyers after a period.
 Analyzing the reasons for this loss is what every company should focus on.
-Customer churn analysis promises to reveal useful data about your loss of customers, and it can also help businesses improve their services using the relevant churn data.
+The analysis promises to reveal useful data about your loss of customers, and it can also help businesses improve their services using the relevant churn data.

-So, we will discuss everything you need to know about customer churn and how businesses can evaluate their loss of customers.
+So, we will discuss everything you need to know about the analysis of churn data and how businesses can evaluate their loss of customers.

 What is Churn Analysis?

-Businesses can use customer churn analysis to improve their customer retention rate by preventing current customers from leaving and keeping potential customers from becoming competitors’ new customers.
-Churn analysis can also help businesses understand why they are losing customers to make changes to their business.
+Businesses can use churn analysis to improve their customer retention rate by preventing current customers from leaving and keeping potential customers from becoming competitors’ new customers.
+It can also help businesses understand why they are losing customers to make changes to their business.

 How Does Churn Analysis Work?